-The statistical ENSO-CLIPER (CLImatology and PERsistence) prediction model is arguably one of the more successful ENSO seasonal forecast models to date (Kerr 2000).
+2000).
 ENSO-CLIPER was developed by Knaff and Landsea (1997) as a "no skill" control forecast for comparison with more sophisticated dynamical ENSO prediction models.
-However, ENSO-CLIPER is relatively sophisticated for an empirical model (Barnston, personal communication, 2000).
-It is a statistical model based entirely on the linear optimal combination of persistence, month-to-month trend of initial conditions and climatology.
+It is a statistical model based entirely on the linear optimal combination of persistence, monthto-month trend of initial conditions, and climatology.
 The formulation of the ENSO-CLIPER model provides scope for modifying its structure.
 The sensitivity of this model's summer ENSO skill to changes in the model specification is assessed.
-The study then examines whether the skill of the standard ENSO-CLIPER model may be improved by combining - or 'consolidating' - hindcasts made with different structural CLIPER variants.
-This procedure called ensemble or consensus forecasting - has long been used in numerical weather prediction to improve forecast skill (Thompson 1976) but has been applied only recently to seasonal climate forecasting (Goddard et al 2001).
-For a consensus forecast to achieve skill which is measurably higher than from its individual ensemble members, these members need to show statistical independence (e.g. Goerss 2000).
-Reports indicate that ENSO predictive skill may be improved by combining forecasts made with different predictive models (Unger et al 1996; Kirtman et al 2002; Mason and Mimmack 2002).
+The study then examines whether the skill of the standard ENSO-CLIPER model may be improved by combining-or "consolidating"hindcasts made with different structural CLIPER variants.
+This procedure-called ensemble or consensus forecasting-has long been used in numerical weather prediction to improve forecast skill (Thompson 1977) but has been applied only recently to seasonal climate forecasting (Goddard et al. 2001).
+For a consensus forecast to achieve skill that is measurably higher than from its individual ensemble members, these members need to show statistical independence (e.g., Goerss 2000).
+Reports indicate that ENSO predictive skill may be improved by combining forecasts made with different predictive models (Unger et al. 1996; Kirtman et al. 2002; Mason and Mimmack 2002).

 The paper is structured as follows.
-Section 2 reviews briefly the standard ENSO-CLIPER model, describes how prediction skill and uncertainty are calculated, and details the data sets employed.
-The results section (3) displays the summer ENSO prediction skill from the standard

-ENSO-CLIPER model and its temporal stability, and shows the sensitivity of this skill to three factors used in the model's formulation.
-The factors examined are the predictor significance level test, the teleconnected predictor averaging period and the variance factor used during the optimal combination of predictors.
+Section 2 reviews briefly the standard ENSO-CLIPER model, describes how prediction skill and uncertainty are calculated, and details the datasets employed.
+The results section (3) displays the summer ENSO prediction skill from the standard ENSO-CLIPER model and its temporal stability, and shows the sensitivity of this skill to three factors used in the model's formulation.
+The factors examined are the predictor significance level test, the teleconnected predictor averaging period, and the variance factor used during the optimal combination of predictors.
 A consolidated CLIPER model is presented comprising the ensemble of 18 model variants of the standard CLIPER model.
-The August-September ENSO skill of the consolidated model is presented for each ENSO index region (3.4, 3, 4, and 1+2) using deterministic and probabilistic skill measures applied to cross-validated hindcasts 1952-2002 and to replicated real-time forecasts 1900-1950 (deterministic skill only).
+The August-September ENSO skill of the consolidated model is presented for each ENSO index region (3.4, 3, 4, and 1+2) using deterministic and probabilistic skill measures applied to cross-validated hindcasts from 1952 to 2002 and to replicated real-time forecasts from 1900 to 1950 (deterministic skill only).
 Section 4 discusses these results and conclusions are drawn in section 5.